varunshenoy/unfold-lang/README.md

 npm i unfold-lang
 </pre>

 You can also manually install Unfold.
 This is useful if you want to make significant changes to the interpreter architecture.
-Just clone the repo (or manually install it) and run <code>npm install</code> in the directory.
+Just clone the repo (or download it) and run <code>npm install</code> in its corresponding directory.

 ## Set Up

-After installation, you can get started in < 15 lines of code.
+After installation, you can get started in <15 lines of code.

 <pre>
 // 1.
 Import the context and runtime